openshift/origin-aggregated-logging/docs/mux-logging-service.md

 These are environment variables for the logging-fluentd daemonset config:

-* `MUX_CLIENT_MODE` - `minimal`/`maximal` - default is unset If `maximal`, then
+* `MUX_CLIENT_MODE` - `minimal`/`maximal` - default is unset - If this is not
+  set, Fluentd will perform all of the processing, including Kubernetes metadata processing, and will send the records directly to Elasticseach.
-  fluentd will do as much processing as possible at the node before sending the records to mux.
+  If `maximal`, then fluentd will do as much processing as possible at the node before sending the records to mux.
 This is the current recommended way to use mux due to current scaling issues.
 In this case, it is assumed you want to deploy mux to be as lightweight as possible, and move as much of the processing burden as possible to the individual Fluentd collector pods running on each node.
   If `minimal`, then fluentd will perform *no* processing and send the raw logs to mux for processing.
 We do not currently recommend using this mode, and ansible will warn you about this.